SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* "Napoleon had changed the nature of warfare in Europe by conscripting huge armies and infusing them with a commitment to fight for France and for 'liberty, equality, and fraternity,' the slogan of the Revolution."
 A28

 ## Idea Snippets Gathering
+* => decisions purely based on political interest A1
+* => when interest is served, working with adversary is possible A2
+* => Brits wanted to preserve balance of power either by actively controlling for it or waiting for balance A3
+* => balance of power whether ye wanted or not A4
+* => power in itself can't be used to gauge international order, but bop inhibits capacity to overthrow intl order A5
+* => every king believes that acting in his self intrest strengthened general peace A6
 * => Overzelous expansion of Raison may lead to downfall A7
 * => too many countries Raisoning may lead to countries unrestrained by morality A8
 * => Being contemptuous of the values of other societies bring disasters A9